BareMetal Logic Documentation

 Rule Category Description

 1a Wire Formation Pixels create wires.
-Adjacent non-transparent pixels are grouped together to form conductive wires using a bucket-fill algorithm during circuit initialization.
+Adjacent non-transparent pixels are grouped together to form conductive wires.

 1b Wire Types Two wire types exist: (1) Shielded wires (red/orange color scheme) do not interact between layers and require explicit vias; (2) Unshielded wires (pink color scheme) allow 3D charge transfer between vertically aligned pixels on adjacent layers.

 1d Layer Transfer Cross-layer charge transfer incurs a power loss.
-When unshielded wires transfer electricity between layers, there is effectively a 1-charge drop in the propagation (handled implicitly by the simulation settling dynamics).
+When unshielded wires transfer electricity between layers, there is effectively a 1-charge drop in the propagation.

 3a Transistor Formation T-shaped configuration creates transistors.
 Three wires meeting at an empty pixel (with specific missing diagonal neighbors) form a switching element.
-The base controls charge flow between two terminals (inputA and inputB).
+The base controls charge flow between two terminals.

 3b Transistor Delay Transistors introduce propagation delay.
 Charge passes through with 1-tick delay.
-When the gate/base is unpowered (charge = 0), charge flows through with a 1-level drop.
+When the gate/base is unpowered, charge flows through with a 1-level drop.

 3c Transistor Formula Output charge calculation: output = input - 1 - gateCharge.
 When gate charge is 0, output is 1 less than input.
 Higher gate charge further reduces output, effectively blocking the signal when gate charge is high enough.

-4 Power Sources 2×2 pixel blocks create power sources.
-When four pixels form a square (detected by top-left diagonal during first pass), the resulting wire becomes an infinite charge source, continuously supplying the maximum power level (charge 6).
+4 Power Sources 2x2 pixel blocks create power sources.
+When four pixels form a square, the resulting wire becomes an infinite charge source, continuously supplying the maximum power level.

-5 Layer Propagation Higher layers have lower propagation delay (architectural feature for design flexibility).
-This allows designers to route critical paths on upper layers for faster signal propagation.
+5 Layer Propagation Higher layers have lower propagation delay.
+This allows designers to route paths on upper layers for faster signal propagation.

 6 Wire Length Effects Longer wires take longer to charge up through transistors.
-This delay behavior necessitates careful design of synchronous components like latches and flip-flops to ensure stable clock distribution and avoid race conditions in multi-stage logic.
+This delay behavior means you need to design synchronous components like latches and flip-flops carefully to ensure stable clock distribution and avoid race conditions in multi-stage logic.

 Architectural Details